Deutsche Zeichentrickfilme GmbH: A rival to Disney

 It is undisputed that Hitler was a fan of Disney.
-Goebbels’s wrote in his diaries on 22 December 1937, "I give the leader 12 Mickey Mouse films for Christmas… He is very excited and quite happy about this treasure."
+Goebbels wrote in his diaries on 22 December 1937, "I give the leader 12 Mickey Mouse films for Christmas… He is very excited and quite happy about this treasure."
 The DZF were determined to rival Disney, due to the high quality and clear entertainment value of the films that gripped the population.

 This rivalry can be explored through the development of effects by the animation film industry in Nazi Germany.
 Goebbels mandated several new effects to be developed and studied, one of which was "three-dimensional" effects that can be considered to compete with Max Fleischer's Stereo-optical process or Disney’s multiplane camera.
 This development of techniques was a clear attempt to rival Disney and solidify Germany as one of the most advanced nations, demonstrating German superiority to not only the German population but the world.
 The trope of superiority and development has been evident in other propaganda, including their work programmes such as the autobahns.
 By continuing to advance their technology, and push their superiority through propaganda, the Nazis managed to rival the main animation distributor, whether they were even within reach of Disney's standards is something that is still debated today.

 Although the DZF spent time trying to rival Disney in terms of effects and techniques, it can be questioned as to whether they were successful.
 Claudio Ravenstein argued that the similarities were shocking; not only due to the copied techniques, but in that Goebbels was extremely impressed with Walt Disney propaganda.
 However, on a business level, historians, such as Ralf Forster and Jeanpaul Goergen have stated that the company was so inefficient that it is unable to redeem claims that it was even a remote rival to Disney.
 Although this is accurate due to the lack of profit and erratic spending by the DZF, it has to be questioned as to whether this meant they failed, seen as their main purpose was to deliver propaganda, which they did to a high standard.
 As this the issue of rivalry has been widely debated in academia, it shows the importance of the topic as it was of contemporary importance to the Nazis during this period and gives the modern day audience an insight into the aims of the Goebbels and the DZF.